How Splunk Enterprise licensing works

 For metrics data, each metric event counts as a fixed 150 bytes.
-Metrics data does not have a separate license.
-Ingested metrics data draws from the same license quota as event data.
+Metrics data does not use a separate license.
+Rather, it draws from the same license quota as event data.

 The Splunk Enterprise trial license

-When you first install a downloaded copy of Splunk Enterprise, the installed instance uses a 60 day trial license.
-This license allows you to try out all of the features in Splunk Enterprise for 60 days, and to index up to 500 MB of data per day.
+When you first install an instance of Splunk Enterprise, the instance has access to a 60 day trial license.
+This license allows you to try all of the features of Splunk Enterprise for 60 days and to index up to 500 MB of data per day.

 Splunk Free does not include authentication.
 This means that any user can access your installation through Splunk Web or the CLI without providing credentials.

 Additionally, Splunk Free does not include scheduled saved searches or alerts, so any saved searches or alerts that you configured during the trial license period will no longer run after you switch to Splunk Free.